specsolutions/specsync-for-tfs-documentation/contact/troubleshooting.md

 **Solution 2:** Try excluding the non-automated scenarios from the test execution

 **Solution 3:** Override the run type setting of the created Test Run using the `publishTestResults/runType` configuration setting.
 This setting is available from SpecSync v3.1.
 For earlier SpecSync versions, create a separate SpecSync config file for test result publishing that sets `synchronization/automation/enabled` to `false`.
 (You can use the [`toolSettings/parentConfig`](../reference/configuration/configuration-toolsettings.md) setting to make an [inherited configuration file](../features/general-features/hierarchical-configuration-files.md), so that you don't need to duplicate all configuration setting.)

-### "VS30063: You are not authorized to access" error when using SpecSync with Personal Access Tokens (PAT)

-**Solution:** Please check if the PAT is not expired and has all necessary permissions that are required to manage Test Cases and Test Suites.
-The required authorization scopes are listed on the [Azure DevOps authentication options](../features/general-features/tfs-authentication-options.md#authorization-scopes-required-for-personal-access-tokens) page.

-### "GSSAPI operation failed with error - Unspecified GSS failure.
-Minor code may provide more information (SPNEGO cannot find mechanisms to negotiate)" error when using SpecSync with Personal Access Tokens (PAT)

-**Solution:** Please check if the PAT is not expired and has all necessary permissions that are required to manage Test Cases and Test Suites.
-The required authorization scopes are listed on the [Azure DevOps authentication options](../features/general-features/tfs-authentication-options.md#authorization-scopes-required-for-personal-access-tokens) page.

 ### Invalid build ID detected when publish-test-result command is invoked from a CI/CD pipeline